vidluther/markdown-resume/README.md

 ```

 # TODO

-I'm going to try and make it so that when you commit and push your changes Github, a [github action](https://github.com/pandoc/pandoc-action-example) will run and create the HTML and PDF file for you.
+ - a [github action](https://github.com/pandoc/pandoc-action-example) will run and create the HTML and PDF file automatically.
+ - set the Author field in the PDF, it seems to not work when the pdf-engine is set to wkhtmltopdf